How to get your Start Youtube Livestreaming

 Internet speed – if you’re livestreaming high resolution full hd then you want at least 20mbps upload and download.
 If you’re doing 4K you need higher maybe faster than 100bmps.

 Software – this is important depending on the computer you are using.
-The free options are OBC.
+The free options are OBS (open broadcast system) which is free for Mac, Windows, and Linus to help you get started.
 For macs you can try ecamm live.
-I didn’t like using OBS and started using Vmix.
+If you can spend a little more to get some more powerful livestream software and a refined interface then I recommend Vmix.
 They had a free 60 day trial and I ended up purchasing the free HD Plan for $60 Us lifetime.

 You should look for these features in your software.